Mayo A. Shattuck III: Controversy

 Maryland began to deregulate electricity in the early 2000s (prior to Shattuck's tenure at Constellation) which would ultimately lift the state's electricity rate price caps.
 This development coincided with large hurricanes in the southeastern United States reducing natural gas production in 2007.
 All of this resulted in Baltimore Gas and Electric Company, a regulated utility company subsidiary of Constellation Energy Group, having to raise electricity rates by 72%.
 Opponents argued that increased revenues from Constellation profits should be used to subsidize utility prices and keep them low.
 Shattuck himself was scrutinized for contributing $8,000 in the Maryland gubernatorial election.
 On the other hand, defenders point out that BG&E is legally separated from Constellation and is heavily regulated by the state's Public Service Commission to keep levels of profitability in check.
 The Maryland General Assembly ultimately put up a temporary measure to limit price increases to 15%.

 Other affiliations

-In 1997, Mayo Shattuck was made trustee of the Seagram Company, Ltd. Shattuck also serves as an independent director at several corporations including:
+Shattuck also serves as an independent director at several corporations including: